 I must first start by saying that if you’re from the USA, this is not a vegan alternative for custard as you know it.
 I believe over there it’s known as egg custard or baked custard and as delicious as that looks, the UK version is a little bit different.

-Here, it’s more of a custard sauce and we use it (usually warm) to top desserts such as apple pie.
+Here, it’s more of a custard sauce and we use it (usually warm) to top desserts such as apple crumble.

 Oh my gosh, it’s SUCH a good addition to hot desserts in the winter. *drools*

-I know there are some egg-free alternatives out there already (did you know Bird’s custard powder is vegan-friendly if you make it with dairy-free milk?!) but I’m adamant that nothing beats the homemade version!
+I know there are some dairy-free custard alternatives out there already (did you know Bird’s custard powder is vegan-friendly if you make it with dairy-free milk?!) but I’m adamant that nothing beats the homemade version!

 Typically when you make custard sauce you add eggs, which gives it thickness.
-When you take away the eggs, you need something to replace that to give it the same consistency.
+When you take away the eggs, you need something to replace them to give it the same consistency.

 Aside from a small saucepan and a wooden spoon, all you will need is these 4 things: